TOHAN: A One-step Approach towards Few-shot Hypothesis Adaptation

-We train every generator $G_n$ ($n=1,2,\dots,N$) separately, and we generate intermediate domain data using the latest generators.
-Then, we pair intermediate data with target data and pre-train the group discriminator \emph{D} (lines $6$ to $8$).
+We train every generator $G_n$ ($n=1,2,\dots,N$) separately, and we generate the intermediate domain data using the latest generators.
+Then, we pair the intermediate data with the target data and pre-train the group discriminator \emph{D} (lines $6$ to $8$).
 Next, we pair the intermediate data with target data and conduct the adaptation (lines $9$ to $12$).
-After conducting intermediate-to-target distributional adaptation, we will obtain better \emph{$g_t$} and \emph{$h_t$}, i.e. classifying the intermediate domain data more accurately.
-With the better target-domain classifier, we can make the generated intermediate data get closer to the target domain, in turn, these generated intermediate data furthermore promote the adaptation performance.
+After conducting intermediate-to-target distributional adaptation, we obtain better \emph{$g_t$} and \emph{$h_t$}, i.e. classifying the target data more accurately.
+With the better target-domain classifier, we can make the generated intermediate data get closer to the target domain, in turn, these generated intermediate data further promote adaptation performance.

-\paragraph{Why does TOHAN prevent the leakage of private information effectively?} As mentioned above, TOHAN generates intermediate domain data containing knowledge of source domain and target domain.
-The knowledge of source domain is mainly the underlying features, dominating which class an intermediate data belongs to.
-However, the high-level, visual and useful features of source domain are rare in the generated intermediate data (Figure~\ref{fig:visual}).
-Thus, it is clear that the high-level features of intermediate data mostly come from target domain.
-Therefore, the useful knowledge of the source domain is completely unaccessible.
-Therefore, the privacy information in the source domain is protected strictly.